December's Pixel feature drop offers 'Now Playing' enhancements and more

-Google’s latest Pixel feature drop brings more functionality to the tech giant’s smartphone.
+Google’s latest Pixel feature drop brings more functionality to the tech giant’s smartphones.

 For instance, Google has added new wallpapers created by Vancouver, B.C. artist Dana Kearly to celebrate International Day of Persons with Disabilities.